JelmerOffenberg/python-api-workshop/README.md

 ---

 ## FastAPI Documentation
 You can find FastAPI’s official documentation here: [FastAPI Documentation](https://fastapi.tiangolo.com/).
-The documentation is well-organized, and many of the topics we’ll cover today, such as building routes, using Pydantic for validation are covered in detail.
+The documentation is well-organized, and many of the topics we’ll cover today, such as building endpoints, using Pydantic for validation are covered in detail.
 This will be a helpful reference as you complete each exercise.

 ---
 ## Exercises: Building a Data Analytics API